troglobit/finit/doc/config.md

 **Syntax:** `service [LVLS] <COND> /path/to/daemon ARGS -- Optional description`

 Service, or daemon, to be monitored and automatically restarted if it exits prematurely.
-Finit tries to restart services that die 10 times before giving up, then you have to `initctl restart NAME` it manually.
+Finit tries to restart services that die, by default 10 times before giving up and marking them as *crashed*.
+After which they have to be manually restarted with `initctl restart NAME`.
+The limits controling this are configurable, see the options below.

 For daemons that support it, we recommend appending `--foreground`, `--no-background`, `-n`, `-F`, or similar command line argument to